top of page

 3

-Based on your goals, the intake information, and our professional expertise, we will discuss next steps and how our team can best assist you.
-Some examples of next steps may include an IEP review, an in-person meeting with the school, and more.
+Based on your goals, the intake information, and our professional expertise, we offer a number of follow up solutions which may include a written recommendation document, in-person school meeting, ongoing consultation, IEP coaching, and more.
 We will work together to find the next best steps for you.

 Our Educational Stories